medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 nested-query shape above does not. `"any"` is not implemented at all, so no guard question arises for it yet.

-One known gap: the guard is not applied along the chaining path.
-That is the smaller half of the chaining problem — see §6's "Chaining" subsection for the larger half, which is a semantics conformance defect rather than a translation one.
+One known gap: the guard is not applied along the chaining path, where a group is both a dependent and an anchor.
+The window interval *is* applied there (§6, "Chaining"), so candidates are filtered correctly whenever the upstream anchor resolves.
+When it does not, the unguarded interval degenerates to unbounded instead of producing no-match, which admits patients that should be excluded.

 ## Compatibility